 Myles Standish had five main hurdles to overcome:

-- Penobscot Expedition: Standish’s last significant expedition was against the French, having defended Plymouth from Native Americans and Englishmen.
+- Penobscot Expedition: Standish's last significant expedition was against the French, having defended Plymouth from Native Americans and Englishmen.
 The French established a trading post in 1613 on the Penobscot River in what is now Castine, Maine.
 English forces captured the settlement in 1628 and turned it over to Plymouth Colony.
 It was a valuable source of furs and timber for the Pilgrims for seven years.
 However, in 1635, the French mounted a small expedition and easily reclaimed the settlement.
-William Bradford ordered Captain Standish to take action, determined that the post be reclaimed in Plymouth Colony’s name.
-This was a significantly larger proposition than the small expeditions which Standish had previously led and, to accomplish the task, he chartered the ship Good Hope captained by a man named Girling.
-Standish’s plan appears to have been to bring the Good Hope within cannon range of the trading post and to bombard the French into surrender.
+William Bradford ordered Captain Standish to take action and determined that the post be reclaimed in Plymouth Colony's name.
+This was a significantly larger proposition than the small expeditions that Standish had previously led, and to accomplish the task, he chartered the ship Good Hope, captained by a man named Girling.
+Standish's plan appears to have been to bring the Good Hope within the cannon range of the trading post and to bombard the French into surrender.
 Unfortunately, Girling ordered the bombardment before the ship was within range and quickly spent all the gunpowder on board.
 Standish gave up the effort.

 Myles Standish Facts: The End

 During the 1640s, Standish took on an increasingly administrative role.
 He served as a surveyor of highways, as Treasurer of the Colony from 1644 to 1649, and on various committees to lay out boundaries of new towns and inspect waterways.
 His old friend Hobbamock had been part of his household, but he died in 1642 and was buried on Standish's farm in Duxbury.

 Standish died on October 3, 1656, of "strangullion" or strangury, a condition often associated with kidney stones or bladder cancer.
 He was buried in Duxbury's Old Burying Ground, now known as the Myles Standish Cemetery.